Student Affairs Overview

 Environmental: Environmental wellness refers to an appreciation for the external environment and the role individual’s play in preserving and improving environmental conditions.
 It also recognizes your physical space and how that may influence your actions and behaviors.

-Intellectual: Intellectual wellness refers to the ability to learn, the ability to grow from experiences, and one’s perception and reasoning capabilities.
+Academic: Intellectual wellness refers to the ability to learn, the ability to grow from experiences, and one’s perception and reasoning capabilities.

 Emotional: Emotional wellness relates to an increased awareness, expression and acceptance of a wide range of thought and feelings in yourself and others.